aboood40091/SARC-Packer/README.md

 # GUI
 ## Usage:
-Run the program, select options, and hit compress or extract.
+Open the SarcToolGUI.jar file, select options, and hit compress or extract.

 ## Requirements:
 * Java v1.8 or higher